 Access to Electricity

 Digital technology is believed to be able to better support teaching and learning by engaging and empowering the individual learner, compared to what is usually found in formal education settings which are not keeping up with the changing needs of students in a technologically driven world.
 The challenge, however, is that not everyone has the privilege of accessing electricity as and when they like.
 The map below depicts the percentage of the countries that does not have the luxury of having electricity (those areas not splashed in dark blue).
+In this article, we will be discussing more about education solution for schools without electricity.

 Education Correlation to Standard of Living